XIV International Chopin Piano Competition: Program

 According to tradition, the competition featured only works by Frédéric Chopin.
 The regulations stipulated that participants had to choose specific pieces from available groups, which were to be played from memory.

 For Stage I, the pieces were to be performed in any order, with the exception of the études, which were to be played one after the other.
-For Stage II, pianists were allowed to perform the pieces in any order but were required to submit the exact performance time for each piece in their application, as the stage lasted between 35 to 40 minutes.
+For Stage II, pianists were allowed to perform the pieces in any order but were required to submit the exact performance time for each piece in their application, as the stage lasted between 35 and 40 minutes.
 The jury reserved the right to interrupt any performance that exceeded this time limit.
 For Stage III, the pieces could be performed in any order, with the stipulation that the repeat of the exposition in the first movement of sonatas was not to be included.
 The polonaise in Stage II, the mazurkas in Stage III, and the concerto in the final were each assessed separately.